-When Congress passed the CAA to apply workplace rights laws to the Legislative Branch, it did not include significant provisions of some of those laws and exempted itself entirely from others, such as the Whistleblower Protection Act of 1989 and the No FEAR Act of 2002.
-In this regard, two core purposes of the CAA are not fully realized-to ensure Congress follows the same laws as do U.S. businesses and the Executive Branch, and to provide an effective means for Congressional employees to assert their rights.
+When Congress passed the CAA to apply workplace rights laws to the Legislative Branch, it did not include significant provisions of some of those laws and exempted itself entirely from others, such as the Whistleblower Protection Act of 1989.
+Congress remains exempt from the Whistleblower Protection, and the NO FEAR Act of 2002.
+In this regard, two core purposes of the CAA are not fully realized to ensure Congress follows the same laws as do U.S. businesses and the Executive Branch, and to provide an effective means for Congressional employees to assert their rights.

-These are some of the reccomendations made by the Board of Directors in previous biennial reports submitted to Congress pursuant to Section 102(b) of the CAA.
-All 102(b) reports are available on the OOC website at www.compliance.gov.
+These are some of the reccomendations made by the Board of Directors in previous biennial reports submitted to Congress pursuant to Section 102(b) of the CAA.1 All 102(b) reports are available on the OOC website at www.compliance.gov.